KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/the-revelation-lattice.md

 The Dragon does not become the Beast.
 The Dragon *generates* the Beast through cascade.
 Saying "the Dragon is the Beast" is cultural conflation; saying "the Dragon's will manifests at IL₁ as the Beast" is structural analysis.
 They are distinct stations connected by one current.

 The False Prophet operates at IL₃ as the source of spurious deep signal, broadcasting outward through IL₂ Skotos as perceptual distortion.
-The "two beasts" of Revelation 13 — the Beast from the Sea and the Beast from the Earth — name two stations of the same cascade, not two separate entities.
+The "two beasts" of Revelation 13 — the Beast from the Sea and the Beast from the Earth — name two stations of the same cascade, not two independent principles.

 **Heads, crowns, and blasphemous names:** Heads represent condensed inverse resonance points along the cascade.
 Crowns represent the institutionalized authority — exactly the pattern the Aauthoritarian Stance identifies as non-operative legitimacy through hierarchical power.
 Blasphemous names are Mortus inscriptions (IL₃ spurious gnosis) made visible at IL₁ embodiment.